panorama-ed/scan_left/README.md

   2. **Laziness**: `#scan_left` can preserve the laziness of the input series.
-As each incremental result is read from the output series, the actual calculation is lazily performed against the input. `#inject` cannot be a a lazy operation in general, as its single result reflects a calculation across every element of the input series.
+As each incremental result is read from the output series, the actual calculation is lazily performed against the input. `#inject` cannot be a lazy operation in general, as its single result reflects a calculation across every element of the input series.